staralfur-dz/AssignmentNasa/README.md

   1. RoverSNAP will start downloading the pcitures one by one per date listed in the text file.

   1. Be patient, pictures from Mars are big, grab a cup of coffee and wait until RoverSNAP gets the pictures for you, it will show you its progress on every step.

+  1. In case the API url changes, it can be updated in appsettings.json